 Cartellate are crisp pastry spirals that are drizzled with honey.
 They are sometimes called

-association with the nuns of the hospice for pilgrims of Saint Nicholas of Bari.
-At one time
+with the nuns of the hospice for pilgrims of Saint Nicholas of Bari.
+At one time honey was

-honey was expensive and not always available, so cooks used a syrup made from figs to
+expensive and not always available, so cooks used a syrup made from figs to drizzle over the

-drizzle over the cartellate.
-Alternatively, the pastries were drizzled with mostocotto (grape
+cartellate.
+Alternatively, the pastries were drizzled with mostocotto (grape must or juice

-must or juice cooked down to a thick, sweet syrup.)
-Our recipe calls for honey, but if you
+cooked down to a thick, sweet syrup.)
+Our recipe calls for honey, but if you would like a

 2 cups flour

 In a large bowl, combine the flour, oil, salt and cinnamon.